ljsinclair/featurebase-docs/docs/cloud/cloud-tables/cloud-table-drop-column.md

 grand_parent: Cloud
 nav_order: 5
 ---
-# How do I drop a column from a FeatureBase Cloud table?
+# How do I delete a column from a FeatureBase Cloud table?
 {: .no_toc }

+You may need to delete a column if:
+* the data-type is incorrect for incoming data
+* the column contains incorrect data

+## Warnings

+* Deleted column data cannot be recovered.

 {% include /docs/page-toc.md %}